How to Rebuild Your Marriage During a Separation

 When you are physically apart from each other, you have no idea how the other is doing.
 This is why you should keep your communication lines open, even when you are separated.
 If you completely shut down communication, it might make your spouse want to pull away from you even more.

-When you communicate with your partner, do not bicker, argue, or criticize them.
+When you communicate with your partner, focus on talking openly and honestly during your separation.
+Avoid bickering, arguing, or criticizing them.
 If you do, it will only confirm their decision to separate.
 In fact, it might serve as the final straw in their decision to get divorced.
+Make talking a priority and create a safe space for your spouse to express their feelings.
+It is also important to truly hear your spouse’s concerns and feelings, not just listen passively.
 You do not want to be hostile to your spouse; instead, make them realize and feel what they are missing.

 Reflect on Marital Issues